zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 </sup></sub>
 {: refdef}

 But, collecting such massive amounts of carefully labeled data costs enormous time, effort and money; and are error prone.
 For e.g. Northcutt et al.[^1], and https://labelerrors.com/ outline errors in the labels of widely used datasets.
-What if there was a way to use massively available but **unlabled** data?
+What if there was a way to use massively available but **unlabeled** data?

 In this post, I motivate the necessity for large, general-purpose data representation models, known as foundation models, and in what ways self-supervised learning enables this achievement.
 Stay tuned!